Bhagawat8/Fine-Tuning-T5-on-OCR-Data/README.md

 ## Overview

-This repository showcases the fine-tuning of the T5 (Text-to-Text Transfer Transformer) model from Hugging Face, specifically the `google-t5/t5-base` version, on custom training data.
-The project demonstrates the impact of feature engineering on model performance and presents the evaluation metrics obtained from the training process.
+This repository fine-tunes a T5 model on OCR-extracted, token-level data, employing advanced feature engineering techniques such as polynomial features and symbol counts to capture non-linear relationships in the dataset.
+The pipeline begins with an initial baseline training on raw data, followed by a refined phase where engineered features are introduced, and finally an extended training phase to further boost performance.
+Evaluation metrics—including precision, recall, and F1 score—demonstrate significant improvements after applying these techniques.
+This work underscores the critical impact of feature engineering in enhancing model generalization and predictive accuracy

 ## Contents